 Welcome visitor on my little homepage and thank you for your interest!
-First of all, let me introduce myself: I am Thomas, a German Geophysicist currently working in the research and development department of a large geophysical service provider near London, UK.
+First of all, let me introduce myself: I am Thomas, a German Geophysicist currently working at the Geophysical Institute, Karlsruhe Institute of Technology (KIT), as Senior Research Fellow and Teaching Assistant.
+Until December 2016, I have worked in the research and development department of a large geophysical service provider near London, UK.

 On my homepage you will mainly find information about me, my work, work-related topics, and some of my hobbies (at least those hobbies that might also be of interest to others).
 This holds, in particular, for the operating system Linux.
 I hope you are going to enjoy your visit.

 This web site has been created in the course of several days or even weeks and is continuously updated (well, I try to do my best).
 Do not hesitate to contact me if you find bugs or information that is outdated, if you have suggestions or ideas for improvements, or if you would just like to provide some feedback.
 Constructive feedback is always welcome!
 I read every single message I get but I am sometimes not able to reply to all of them (I have to handle quite a lot of emails every day).
 I apologise for that, and I assure you that I am trying hard to minimise the number of unanswered emails.